cmakkaya/devops-cloud-resources/README.md

-# devops-cloud-resources
+# DevOps-Cloud-Resources

 ![picture of article](./entry.jpg)

 ## About This Repository

-You may find resources (books, notes, interview questions, exam questions, cheat sheets, whitepapers, guides, hands-on, handbooks, etc.) about  `DevOps`  and  `Cloud System`.
+🔎 You may find resources (books, notes, interview questions, exam questions, cheat sheets, whitepapers, guides, hands-on, handbooks, etc.) about  `DevOps`  and  `Cloud System`.

-In this repository, I am adding useful resources here to reach them when I need them, and also maybe they can be helpful to others.
+📚 In this repository, I am adding useful resources here to reach them when I need them, and also maybe they can be helpful to others.

 You can also contribute by adding new resources to the repository,